-Throughout this guide will be useful information regarding hip replacement negligence, examples of what could be considered valid grounds for a compensation claim and essential references to external sources which can provide you with additional support.
-Our panel of experts have up to thirty years’ experience in personal injury and medical negligence, which also includes cases of hip replacement malpractice settlement claims.
+Throughout this guide will be useful information regarding hip replacement negligence, examples of what could be considered valid grounds for a compensation claim, and essential references to external sources which can provide you with additional support.
+Our panel of experts have up to thirty years of experience in personal injury and medical negligence, which also includes cases of hip replacement malpractice settlement claims.

-If at any point while reading this guide that you feel that you were affected by negligence, or your condition was made to worsen because of this, then call our team today.
-Our friendly advisors can assess the circumstances of your unique case under a free, no obligation consultation.
+If at any point while reading this guide that you feel that you were affected by negligence or your condition was made to worsen because of this, then call our team today.
+Our friendly No Win No Fee advisors can assess the circumstances of your unique case under a free, no-obligation consultation.
 If they feel that your claim is valid, they could begin work right away.
 For more information, call us on 0800 073 8801 or consider the additional contact methods at the bottom of this guide.

 Select A Section